Pir Mangho: Crocodiles

 The crocodiles are an integral part of the shrine and are so tightly interwoven with the story of the saint that it is almost impossible to judge between fact & fiction.
-There are many traditions about myth of crocodiles, as if it is believed that Baba Farid gave the reptiles to Manghopir.
+There are many traditions about myth of crocodiles, as if it is believed that Baba Farid gave the reptiles to Manghopir and another mythological narration describes that the crocodiles were actually lice of Baba Farid thrown into the pond.
 According to scientific explanations, these crocodiles were carried through some heavy floods, during ancient times and later gathered or collected at this pond.
 Archaeological investigations have also found the existence of a Bronze Age settlement (2500-1700 BC) at Manghopir, who worshipped crocodiles.